 Students and Staff

 Lindsey Kingston is an Assistant Professor of International Human Rights at Webster University.
-She directs the university’s undergraduate degree program in human rights, and she also serves as Associate Director of the Institute for Human Rights and Humanitarian Studies.
+She serves as Director of the Institute for Human Rights and Humanitarian Studies, which includes overseeing the undergraduate and graduate human rights programs.
 Kingston earned her Ph.D. from Syracuse University’s Maxwell School of Citizenship and Public Affairs.